 More on Crafting Your Personal Statement

-What follows are ways to begin thinking about, and then to begin writing, the statement, but they should not be taken as instructions for the Statement itself.
+What follows are ways to begin thinking about, and then to begin writing, the statement, but they should not be taken as instructions for the statement itself.
 Experiment early and broadly.
 Try all of the different suggestions that follow.
 Combine them in different ways.
 See how they lead you to find your own voice and your own particular structure.
 There are no short cuts here, just guidelines for experimentation and discovery.

 Further Study: Start from the crucial fact that you are applying to have others pay for your further education.
 Two questions arise immediately.
 Why should anyone else pay for your education?
 Why should you receive this support instead of the many other, highly, talented candidates applying for it?
 In effect, why should you win?
 Your answers to those questions ought to shape every aspect of your candidacy.